QResourse/Sentinel-ETL/README.md

-# Qualys Export QIDs to Blob Storadge
+# Qualys Export QIDs to Blob Storage

 Qualys HostAsset and VM API parser
 Parse the Detection and Hostasset API output